Business

 OpenClaw is an open-source platform for running AI agents that connect to real-world tools and communication channels.
 You give it an LLM (Claude, GPT-4, Llama, or others via OpenRouter), configure skills and plugins, and it becomes an autonomous agent capable of sending emails, managing calendars, writing code, browsing the web, and communicating through Telegram, Slack, Discord, WhatsApp, and more.

-So why do people look for alternatives?
-The most common reasons fall into five categories:
+Why do people look for alternatives?
+The most common reasons:

-• Complexity.
+• Operational burden.
 OpenClaw requires Docker, YAML configuration, server administration, and security hardening.
-Teams without DevOps experience find the learning curve steep.
+Teams without DevOps experience find the learning curve steep - and the consequences of skipping steps are serious.

 • Multi-agent workflows.
 OpenClaw excels at single-agent deployments.
 If you need multiple agents collaborating on a task (researcher, writer, reviewer), frameworks like CrewAI or AutoGen are purpose-built for that pattern.